QiufenChen/CPPCGM/README.md

 ### Test model
 The models are saved [Here](https://drive.google.com/drive/folders/19NOMd5v2z8atrNn5D0zq29Rw2hSVUe5W?usp=drive_link).
 ## Contributing to the project
-If you encounter problems using CPPCGM, feel free to contact us (chenqf829@foxmail.com)!
+If you encounter problems using CPPCGM, don't hesitate to get in touch with us (chenqf829@foxmail.com)!

 ## Progress
 README for running CPPCGM.